Efficient building and systems technology

 Project duration: August 2012 - June 2015

 The realisation of an innovative energy and water supply for buildings and commercial enclosures requires the development of possibilities and framework conditions.
-In cooperation with the German Aerospace Center (DLR) and the Green Building Council (Emirate of Qatar), the SIJ is working on this issue to increase energy efficiency in buildings.
+In cooperation with the German Aerospace Centre (DLR) and the Green Building Council (Emirate of Qatar), the SIJ is working on this issue to increase energy efficiency in buildings.

 Project funding: Federal Ministry of Economics and Technology